thedivtagguy/teaching/src/content/web2025/slides/day-1-the-old-web.md

 I promise you I am not an AI salesman/LinkedIn Lunatic; but they certainly have.

+notes: The reason I start with this is that the rapid emergence of AI has thrown a wrench into our old assumptions about what it means to be a designer, a developer, or a creator of any kind.
+It's forcing us, whether we like it or not, to re-evaluate our roles, our skills, and our value.

 ---

-When you think of making websites, you might have been taught about this general process.
+When you think of making websites, you might have been taught a process that looks something like this.

 ![](IMG-20250714170945787.png)

 <div class="compact-cite">
   David Hodder
   <a href="https://www.davidhodder.com/websitedesigndevelopmentstages/" target="_blank">Website design and development stages</a>.